ipfs/community/CONTRIBUTING_JS.md

 #### Documentation

-Typed ESM projects will have documentation generated automatically from JSDoc comments in the codebase,  TypeScript projects will accomplish the same thing by using the types directly.
+Typed ESM projects will have documentation generated automatically from JSDoc comments in the codebase; TypeScript projects will accomplish the same thing by using the types directly.

-A `gh-pages` branch will be created and this should be selected to be published via the settings your GitHub project under `General > Pages > Build and deployment > Branch`.
+A `gh-pages` branch will be created, and this should be published to via the GitHub project settings GitHub under `General > Pages > Build and deployment > Branch`.

 ### Commits